SlimJimGrim/stv_calc/README.md

 2. Edit 'INPUT_FILE' and 'NUM_SEATS' to your csv file name and the number of seats to calculate

 3. Run 'stv.py' with python from the project folder

+(optional) Use 'STANDINGS_EVERY_ELECTED' and 'STANDINGS_EVERY_ELIM' to set how often standings should be printed.
+'STANDINGS_EVERY_ELIM' must also have 'STANDINGS_EVERY_ELECTED', 'STANDINGS_EVERY_ELIM' will not print on eliminations of candidates with no votes

+(Note) This program was designed around displaying results in a command line or text document